theodorehadges/RFC-notes/rfc2131/notes.md

    DHCP server to a host
 2) a mechanism for allocation of network addresses to hosts.

-### Vulnerability
-"A host should not act as a DHCP server unless explicitly configured to do so by a sys admin."
+**:warning: Vulnerability: "A host should not act as a DHCP server unless explicitly configured to do so by a sys admin."
 This is due to specific IP settings.
 Doesn't say "cannot" act.
-Possibility for second, malicious, DHCP server
+Possibility for second, malicious, DHCP server :warning:**

 ### Three mechanisms for IP address allocation
 (networks may use one or all of these)